Sustainable construction &

 • Protect the carbon investment already embodied in a structure

-This applies to all construction types, and becomes even more critical when using low-CO₂ and biogenic materials that rely on controlled moisture conditions to perform as intended.
+Moisture management is critical for all construction types, and especially for low-CO₂, biogenic materials that rely on controlled conditions to perform as intended.

 Sustainable construction methods focus on durability and risk reduction